 - Exact ROI: There is a very specific investment in sponsorship emails — you know how much you are paying the vendor.
-Now you only need to track the results you are getting (visits, leads, sales) in order to determine what is your return on the cost you have paid.
-Knowledge of the exact ROI will help you fit in your marketing budget and build accurate marketing reports at the end of the quarter.
+Now you only need to track the results you are getting (visits, leads, sales) to determine your return on the cost you have paid.
+Knowing the exact ROI will help you fit it into your marketing budget and build accurate marketing reports at the end of the quarter.

 Disadvantages Of Sponsorship Emails